hayleyw7/anon_blog/README.md

 ## Future additions

-* I will implement edit & deletion for comments.
+* I will implement an edit button for comments.

-* I will add an "undo" button.
+* I will allow "like" buttons".

 ## Contributors